FDA Restricts Sale and Distribution of Essure

 Since Essure's approval in 2002, the agency has continued to monitor the product's safety and effectiveness by reviewing the medical literature, clinical trial information, post-approval study data and medical device reports submitted to the agency.
 Based on this review, in February 2016, the agency ordered Bayer to conduct a post-marketing (522) study to better evaluate the safety profile of the device when used in the real world.
 The agency is currently monitoring the company's progress.

 In November 2016, the FDA also required Bayer to add a boxed warning to the product labeling stating information about adverse events associated with the device "including perforation of the uterus and/or fallopian tubes, identification of inserts in the abdominal or pelvic cavity, persistent pain, and suspected allergic or hypersensitivity reactions."

 In addition to the warning, the FDA also required a more comprehensive patient decision checklist be added to the device labeling to provide women considering Essure information about the benefits and risks of this device before deciding to use it.

 Although Bayer's post-market study currently has demonstrated adequate progress, including tripling of the total number of enrolled patients over the past six months, the FDA plans to require Bayer to increase the number of participating study sites to account for the declining sales volume.

 The FDA is committed to continuing to communicate publicly on this issue and will provide updates related to the safety of Essure when available.

-*News Release by U.S. Food and Drug Administration (FDA): Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (U.S. Food and Drug Administration (FDA)).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.